zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

 ---

-## 12. The Closed Circle: Ship and Flesh as One Physics
+## 12. The Coherent Circuit: Ship and Flesh as One Physics

 ### 12.1 The Profound Unity